-3 best example of edutainment videos in eLearning
+3 best examples of edutainment videos in eLearning

 The idea of combining education with entertainment has never gone out of style.
 Indeed, edutainment’s main role is to make learning more delightful and effective.
 Nowadays, in the digital world, learning through a visual and auditory form such as edutainment videos is proved to be one of the best ways.
 But how exactly does it work?
 Here are 3 remarkable edutainment examples in eLearning that definitely worth your attention.